redox-os/website/content/news/this-month-250331.md

 - bjorn3 did some graphics code cleanup
 - bjorn3 did some refactorings and cleanup on the `inputd` daemon
 - bjorn3 implemented a global graphics driver to replace the graphics driver on each virtual terminal on the `inputd` daemon
-- bjorn3 did a cleanup of the partitioning library
+- bjorn3 did a cleanup of the MBR/GPT library
 - bjorn3 improved the graphics subsystem API
 - bjorn3 moved the aborts of drivers to the `pcid` daemon, simplifying the drivers
 - bjorn3 improved the `fmt.sh` script to apply code formatting in all drivers and libraries with Cargo